Recent and Forthcoming Publications and Events

-“Wilfred Owen Said” is forthcoming in the Summer 2017 issue of the North American Review.
+“Wilfred Owen Said” was in the Summer 2017 issue of the North American Review.

-“Hymn” will be included in a bilingual edition of 100 Best Chinese and American Empathy Poems, edited by Professor Zhang Ziqing, Jim Cohn and David Cope.
+“Hymn” was included in a bilingual edition of 100 Best Chinese and American Empathy Poems, edited by Professor Zhang Ziqing, Jim Cohn and David Cope.

 Firer's “Repetition Works for the Moon” was published in Matthew Zapruder's Column in the February 19, 2017, New York Times Sunday Magazine.

-Firer has four new poems in the just released (May 25, 2017) Milwaukee anthology titled Return to the Gathering Place of the Waters
+Firer has four new poems in the Milwaukee anthology titled Return to the Gathering Place of the Waters (2017).

-Firer's poems “The Dog Stars” and “As If Made of Blue Legos” are in a Backwaters Press 20th anniversary anthology titled Watching the Perseids.
-The anthology is scheduled for publication on February 1, 2017.
+Firer's poems “The Dog Stars” and “As If Made of Blue Legos” are in a Backwaters Press 20th anniversary anthology titled Watching the Perseids (2017).

 “Saint Valentine's Day, 1967” in the anthology Far Out: Poems of the 60s (Wings Press, 2016).